Tax fraud is the most common economic crime

 Grey economy causes major economic damage

 In addition to lost taxes, the grey economy causes significant losses to entrepreneurs that operate within the law, as it weakens their ability to compete.
 It also offers domestic and international organised crime a way of spreading its influence within the economy and other societal structures.
-The construction and restaurant sectors are particularly problematic, but the grey economy also thrives in the transport sector, cleaning business, the shipbuilding industry and trade with Russia.

 Strategy for Tackling the Grey Economy and Economic Crime

-- promote healthy competition between companies and a fair labour market,
+- promote healthy competition between companies and a fair labour market

-- prevent the grey economy and economic crime,
+- prevent the grey economy and economic crime

 Read more